Adeniyilowee/Web-App-on-GKE/README.md

 ---

-## **Learnings and Impact**

-Through this project, I achieved:
-- Proficiency in GitOps workflows using Kluctl.
-- Expertise in managing Kubernetes deployments in multi-cloud environments.
-- Advanced automation of CI/CD processes using GitHub Actions.
-- Deepened understanding of container orchestration, ingress management, and declarative infrastructure.

----

 ## **Why This Project?**

-This project demonstrates my ability to:
+I started this project to demonstrates the potential of several DevOps tools and my ability to:
-- Architect scalable and efficient Kubernetes deployments.
+  - Architect scalable and efficient Kubernetes deployments in multi-cloud environment using Cloud APIs, Kubectl, Kubectx etc
-- Automate complex CI/CD pipelines with modern DevOps tools.
+  - Automate comples CI/CD pipelines with modern DevOps tools like Github action, Kluctl GitOps, Helm Charts
-- Apply GitOps principles for managing cloud-native applications.
+  - Apply GitOps principle in managing cloud-native applications
   - Deliver reliable and secure web applications in production.
+  - Carry out container orchestration, ingress management, and declarative infrastructure.

 ---